+91-9419333393 cwangdus@gmail.com

 Location: Lamayouru

-Sindhu Darshan Festival (JUNE)
+Sindhu Darshan Festival (June date yet not declared)

 This festival is celebrated to mark the importance of the river Sindhu (Indus).
 The river is considered as the birthplace of Indian civilization, the symbol of India’s unity.
 People from different parts of the country converge to Ladakh and showcase cultural programs during the festival.
 Tributes are also paid to soldiers who gave their lives in the line of duty.